-What do you think about getting to know the origin and development of Egyptian civilization, and the manifestations of cultural integration between it and other civilizations that existed on its land? you can learn about it all in the first Museum of Egyptian Antiquities in Sharm el-Sheikh
+What do you think about getting acquainted with the emergence and development of the Egyptian civilization, and the manifestations of the civilizational integration between it and the other civilizations that succeeded on its land in the first museum of Egyptian antiquities in Sharm El Sheikh?

-There is no doubt that all the artifacts in the museum are of great importance, but the most important ones are: queen Hatshepsut's head, a rare mosaic from Alexandria dating back to the 4th century, a statue of the god Eros hunting deer, and a rare statue of the god “Bes” of unfinished clay.
+There is no doubt that all the artifacts in the museum are of great importance, but the most important of them are: the head of Queen Hatshepsut, a rare piece of mosaic from Alexandria dating back to the fourth century BC, a statue of the god “Eros” hunting deer, and a rare statue of the god “Bes” made of clay.